ycl-the-lyc/ubc-study-notes/phys-158/phys-158.typ

 Imagine a circuit with a battery, a switch, a resistor and a capacitor.
 The capacitor initially has no charge, and the switch is closed at $t = 0$.

-1. At $t = 0-$, the capacitor has no charge, and the voltage across it is zero.
++ At $t = 0-$, the capacitor has no charge, and the voltage across it is zero.
-2. At $t = 0+$, the switch is _just_ closed, and the capacitor starts charging.
++ At $t = 0+$, the switch is _just_ closed, and the capacitor starts charging.
 The voltage across the capacitor is still zero since it has no charge, and hence act as an ideal wire.
-3. As time goes by, the capacitor charges, and the voltage across it increases, while the current decreases.
++ As time goes by, the capacitor charges, and the voltage across it increases, while the current decreases.
++ At $t -> oo$, the capacitor is fully charged, and it act as an open circuit, and the current is zero.

 By Kirchhoff's Voltage Law, the voltage across the resistor and the capacitor should sum up to the battery voltage.
 $